customizedcode/aws-boto-playbook-example/README.md

 will work with a wide variety of hosting/cloud providers as well as support
 hypervisors such as KVM/LibVirt, VMWare, Xen and even kubernetes containers. https://registry.terraform.io/browse/providers
-"Vendor Lock" is a form of technical debt we should all avoid as much as possible.
+"Vendor Lock" from a service provider is a form of technical debt we should all avoid
+as much as possible.

 Requirements
 ============
-I will not go into too much detail for using this.
+I will not go into too much detail for using this as my preference is stated above.
 An AWS account would be needed.
 A free tier account will work fine.
 You will need to install Boto on the machine you run your Ansible playbooks on.